ChameleonCloud/docs/source/technical/reservations.rst

 ------------------------

 You may reserve a specific node by providing its *UUID*.
-To learn more about how to find a node with a specific type, please see :ref:`resource-discovery`.
+To learn more about how to find a node with a specific type, see :ref:`resource-discovery`.
 In the *Create Lease* dialog, select *uid* in the *Resource Type* dropdown.
 Then, choose the *UUID* of the node you would like to reserve.